 \section{Experiments}

-Our empirical studies aim to answer the questions: 1) With some solutions existing, why should we further study distribution shift in time series forecasting?
+Our empirical studies in this section aim to answer the following questions: 1) With some solutions existing, why should we further study distribution shifts and non-stationary time series forecasting?
 2) How much benefit can our framework gain for time series forecasting compared with existing state-of-the-art models in real-world settings?
 3) Does each part of {IN-Flow} designs (including optimization) count for good forecasting performance?